 - Minnesota State Mankato vehicles may be driven by students if they are on official University business with departmental approval and have an approved rating on their Vehicle Consent Form.

 - A CAO-38 form will be submitted to the driver for each state vehicle reservation in a state vehicle key pack at the time of pick up.
 Submit the beginning and ending mileage on this form along with any comments or concerns that you may have on the state vehicle that was assigned to you.

-- A personal vehicle may be parked in the stall of the state vehicle that you has been reserved for you.
+- A personal vehicle may be parked in the MSU Parking Lot 17 stall which is reserved for the state vehicle that has been reserved for you.
 If additional passengers have personal vehicles they must follow standard Minnesota State University parking guidelines.

 - State vehicles may park in General Purple stalls without a Purple permit.

 - Reserved Gold stalls are permissible with your personal Gold Permit displayed within the state vehicle.

 - Driver and passengers should wear safety seat belts at all times.

 - Observe the speed limit at all times while driving your assigned state vehicle.